goosbo/cryptonite-tp1/Comprehending_Commands.md

 The file can be read using `cat` just like the previous challenge but it's absolute path is used as an argument instead.

 `cat /flag`
+flag: `pwn.college{ULJdZLLR469NJbwgpwPcKxQUJ8B.dlTM5QDL4kjN0czW}`

 ## more catting practice

-The `flag` file is in the `/usr/lib/tcltk` directory and it's absolute path must be used again.
+The `flag` file is in the `/lib/python3.8/config-3.8-x86_64-linux-gnu/` directory and it's absolute path must be used again.

-`cat /usr/lib/tcltk/flag`
+`cat /lib/python3.8/config-3.8-x86_64-linux-gnu/flag`
+flag: `pwn.college{A5CDyaYpRRUAQr9O3kpFctGu9aI.dBjM5QDL4kjN0czW}`

 ## grepping for a needle in a haystack